In this Swagbucks review, I’ll explain exactly how I have earned hundreds of dollars in cash and gift cards using Swagbucks.

 If you’ve stumbled across this article you’ve probably already heard of Swagbucks but you have questions you need answered.

-Is Swagbucks legit and safe to use?
+Is Swagbucks safe to use?

 Can I actually earn money with Swagbucks?